 3. Eat smartly

 Start growing your food in your backyard, or use potted plants.
-Eating organic and locally grown foods is better for your health and preserving nature.
-Meat and dairy products produce greenhouse gases, which can help.
+Eating organic and locally grown foods is better for your health and for preserving nature.
+Meat and dairy products produce greenhouse gases, which can contribute to climate change.

 4. Manage your waste

-Several garbage collections are buried in landfills, producing methane, a potent greenhouse gas.
+Several garbage collections are buried in landfills, where they produce methane, a potent greenhouse gas.
 How can we eliminate this practice?

-You can keep stuff out of landfills by composting kitchen scraps and garden trimmings and recycling plastic, metal, paper, glass, and any other type of scrap.
+You can keep stuff out of landfills by composting kitchen scraps and garden trimmings, and by recycling plastic, metal, paper, glass, and other types of scrap.
 Be resourceful, reduce, reuse, and recycle.

 Do not just discard things you might still use, but avoid hoarding.
-When you keep things, you use them anytime, not when the time comes.
+When you keep things, you use them whenever you need them, not when the time comes.

 5. Improve Your Habits At Work